csandman/chakra-react-select/README.md

 ## Roadmap

-Since releasing this project, there have been a few things brought to my attention from users that I would like to update in the near future.
+Since releasing this project, there have been a few things brought up that will be addressed in the near future.

 #### [react-select v5](https://github.com/JedWatson/react-select/releases/tag/react-select%405.0.0)